-This research involved 30 asphyxiated full-term babies who were delivered vaginally or via caesarean surgery at Gynecology & Obstetric department, Faculty of Medicine, Benha University Hospitals, Egypt.
+This study was conducted on 30 asphyxiated full-term neonates delivered either vaginally or by cesarean section at Gynecology & Obstetric department, Faculty of Medicine, Benha University Hospitals, Egypt.
 The study was carried out at the period between beginnings of June till the end of September 2021, so we chose the sample size of the study matching the inclusion and exclusion criteria.
-As a control group, 30 age-matched seemingly healthy full-term babies with no obstetrical problems were compared.
+These were compared with 30 age-matched apparently healthy full-term neonates with no obstetrical problems as a control group.